Sokkeldirektoratet

 (3) A meter in a measuring system without a prover shall be calibrated at least annually in situ or in a laboratory.
 This shall not apply if the meter or meter tube is subject to a preventive maintenance system which ensures that requirements for instrumental measurement uncertainty are fulfilled.

 (4) A control chart for monitoring the long-term trends of calibration factors shall be established and maintained for each meter and for each fluid, if the meter is used to measure different fluids.
-The chart shall have expedient control limits.
+The chart shall have appropriate control limits.

-(4) A meter shall be proved or recalibrated if the calibration factor is no longer valid.
+(5) A meter shall be proved or recalibrated if the calibration factor is no longer valid.

 Section 84.